 Honors Societies: Delphi, Alpha Psi Omega, Psi Chi

 Blue Bell, PA

 Class of 2021

-Sieanna Rahatt ’21, a psychology major, performing arts student and commuter, is grateful that she was able to return to campus in the fall to learn, work and participate in her favorite activities, including theatre.
-This past semester, Rahatt was featured in Cedar Crest’s Agatha Christie Murder Mystery Radio Plays and starred as Nora Helmer in the school’s production of “A Doll’s House, Part 2,” and in February, she will be playing Ms. Bell in “Fame.”
+Sieanna Rahatt ’21, a psychology and theatre double major and a commuter, is grateful that she was able to return to campus for the 2020-2021 academic year to learn, work and participate in her favorite activities, including theatre.

-The on-campus experience is an integral part of a Cedar Crest education for Rahatt and many students like her.
+The on-campus experience has been an integral part of Sieanna’s Cedar Crest education.
 “There’s a different energy when you’re on campus than when you’re at home.
-Being on campus allows us to have more access to resources and feel that sense of community.
-When you’re at home, you’re closer to all the things that make you comfortable and that can make you relax.
-On campus, you are surrounded by people who are working hard, and that makes you work harder,” Rahatt explains.
+Being on campus allows us more access to resources and to feel that sense of community.
+On campus, you are surrounded by people who are working hard, and that makes you work harder,” Sieanna explains.